-- Peel and slice the slice the garlic cloves in half lengthwise.
+- Peel and slice the garlic cloves in half length wise.
 Remove any green parts from the garlic.

 - Place the garlic in a food processor or blender jar and process until ground fine.
 Stop and scrape the sides in between.

-- Use any neural oil such as canola or safflower for the classic white sauce.
+- Use any neutral oil such as canola or safflower for the classic white sauce.

-- I would recommend using the ice cold water in this recipe.
+- I would recommend using ice-cold water in this recipe.
 It seems to mellow the flavors and keep the sauce from heating in the blender.

-- Remember to remove any and all the green parts from the garlic.
+- Remember to remove all the green parts from the garlic.

 Important: Nutrition Values are estimates.
 Actuals vary based on ingredients and serving size.